 Retro fit a LED into a Dive-Rite or any HID light

 If you have been using a HID, then odds are that you like a light that is narrow and can pierce over a long distance even in dirty water.
 We offer narrow beams and also a few other options to turn your old HID light, into different beasts.
-The following information is to assist you choose which one suits what you are after and the table below outlines the differences between the different LED and beam angles.
+The following information is to assist you to choose which one suits what you are after.
+The table below outlines the differences between the different LED and beam angles.

 Optic manufacturers try and trick you by writting -+9 degrees (actually 18 degrees) as they only measure half the angle.
 More on LED optics and beam angles here as well as lots of technical information.
 If that is too much to read, then don't worry, just email me with what you are looking for in a light and I can offer some advice.